altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - display tags in a different way, including the last piv home grid:
    - go back home button
-   - show only grid elements of that month, also in queries! do it per tag on the background
-   - When clicking on month on time header, refresh query
    - pared de ladrillos at top if nothing, or link to previous month, taking up one piv. pared de ladrillos at the end as well!
    - options button that gives you delete, share & select all (also for phone grid) (Tom)
    - liberate space on bottom navigation, put icon, put "coming soon!"